deltea/buggedGameOff/README.md

 ## Version History

+None right now, but there will be soon!

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/thcheetah777/buggedGameOff/blob/master/LICENSE.md) file for full details

 ## Acknowledgments

+* Inspiration: One definition of BUG, "a concealed listening device"
+* Graphics: My mom